-Coordinates all admission functions such as for new and returning students: determines eligibility for course registration
+Coordinates all admission functions such as for new and returning students: determine eligibility for course registration.

 Records Management & Student Services